Felicia Montealegre: Social activism

 In 1963, Montealegre became the first chair of the Women's Division of the New York Civil Liberties Union, where her efforts focused on educational programs and fundraising events.
 Montealegre told the San Francisco Examiner in 1964, "It's amazing how little even knowledgeable people know about the Constitution and what people are fighting for."

-Montealegre supported the anti-war grassroots campaign Another Mother for Peace.
-Initiated on Mother's Day of 1967, volunteers mailed postcards to President Lyndon B. Johnson and members of Congress with the message that "War is not healthy for children and other living things.
+Montealegre supported the antiwar grassroots campaign Another Mother for Peace.
+Initiated on Mother's Day of 1967, volunteers mailed postcards to President Lyndon B. Johnson and members of Congress with the message, "War is not healthy for children and other living things.
 Talk peace."
-Two years later, she was also one of 100 individuals arrested in an antiwar protest in Washington, D.C.
+Two years later, she was also one of 100 individuals arrested in an antiwar protest in Washington, DC.

 On January 14, 1970, Montealegre hosted a fundraiser at the Bernsteins' Park Avenue apartment to support the families of Panther 21, members of the Black Panther Party who had been jailed for nine months without set trial dates or financial resources to cover legal fees and their families' economic hardships.
 The next day, Charlotte Curtis described the event in The New York Times, and by June, Montealegre became a critical focus of Tom Wolfe's New York magazine cover story "Radical Chic: That Party at Lenny's".
 The story popularized the term "radical chic".
 Montealegre sharply condemned the response in a letter to The New York Times, writing: "The frivolous way in which it was reported as a 'fashionable' event is ... offensive to all people who are committed to humanitarian principles of justice."
 In the aftermath, the Bernsteins' residence was picketed by Jewish Defense League protesters, and the family received hate mail.
 Many years later, Leonard Bernstein's FBI file revealed the Bureau fabricated the letters and staged agents to foment the protests.

-As vice-chairman of the Citizens' Inquiry on Parole and Criminal Justice, Inc., Montealegre co-authored a March 1974 report of the New York State parole system, in collaboration with Coretta Scott King, Victor Marrero, Ramsey Clark, and others.
+As vice chairman of the Citizens' Inquiry on Parole and Criminal Justice, Inc., Montealegre co-authored a March 1974 report of the New York State parole system, in collaboration with Coretta Scott King, Victor Marrero, Ramsey Clark, and others.
 The report criticized the theory behind and practice of the New York State Board of Parole and recommended its abolishment as an institution, provided an alternative could be found.
 She explained its aim was "to awaken the public and to tell the inmates themselves what to expect".

 Montealegre worked behind the scenes for Amnesty International in Chile during its political unrest of the 1970s.
 In memory of his late wife, Leonard Bernstein established the Felicia Montealegre Bernstein Fund of Amnesty International USA.
 The first of its kind, the Fund provided crucial organizing assistance and technological resources to support human rights activities.